chingmeng/react-native-advertising-id/README.md

     ```gradle
       compile project(':react-native-advertising-id')
     ```
-4. Update your `mainfest.xml` and add in your Admob app id:
+4. Update your `mainfest.xml` and add in your Admob app id (Yes, for later version, you need admob app id):
 ```xml
 <manifest>
     <application>